 1. Do I really need to take a multivitamin?
 My diet is usually good.

-During pregnancy your body’s requirements for certain nutrients increases dramatically, in some cases by up to 50%.
+During pregnancy, your body’s requirements for certain nutrients increase dramatically, in some cases by up to 50%.
 Despite your best intentions, this can make it difficult to ensure that you are receiving adequate nutrition for both you and your baby.
-It is also a time when many women change their diet (due to food safety considerations specific to pregnancy) or reduce their usual food intake (due to pregnancy related nausea).
+It is also a time when many women change their diet (due to food safety considerations specific to pregnancy) or reduce their usual food intake (due to pregnancy-related nausea).
 For these reasons, it is both reassuring and prudent to take a pregnancy multivitamin throughout your pregnancy.

 2. How long do I need to take my pregnancy multivitamin?